• Share price: 92.40P

 Our Effectiveness in Combating Slavery in Human Trafficking

-The Begbies Traynor Group plc board of directors and the Begbies Traynor (Central) LLP designated members approved this statement on Wednesday 5 July 2023.
+The Begbies Traynor Group plc board of directors and the Begbies Traynor (Central) LLP designated members approved this statement on Wednesday 3 July 2024.

-Signed by: Ric Traynor, Group Executive Chairman
+Signed by Ric Traynor, Group Executive Chairman

 Carbon Reduction Plan